 Going back to the “Properties” group now, you’ll see controls for preload, emitter shape, and more:

-“Shape” allows you to switch between “Point”, “Line”, “Area” (rectangle), “Ellipse”, and “Circle”.
+“Shape” describes the shape of the emitter from which particles are created, and allows you to switch between “Point”, “Line”, “Area” (rectangle), “Ellipse”, and “Circle”.
 Note that additional parameters will be visible for some of these shapes, and will be covered in more detail later.